Functionalism–intentionalism debate: Extreme

-Wolfgang Benz points out that Adolf Hitler had already called for anti-Semitism in a 1919 publication "Gutachten zum Antisemitismus" and declared: "Its ultimate goal, however, must unalterably be the removal of the Jews altogether."
+Wolfgang Benz points out that Hitler had already called for anti-Semitism in a 1919 publication "Gutachten zum Antisemitismus" and declared: "Its ultimate goal, however, must unalterably be the removal of the Jews altogether."
 That this "removal" meant for him the extermination of the Jews is shown by Hitler in a speech on 6 April 1920: "We do not want to be sentimental anti-Semites who want to create a pogrom mood, but we are animated by the implacable determination to seize the evil at its root and to exterminate it root and branch.
 In order to achieve our goal, any means must be acceptable to us, even if we have to join forces with the devil."
 On 3 July 1920 Hitler wrote to Konstantin Hierl: "As much as I cannot reproach a tubercle bacilli for an activity which means destruction for man but life for them, I am also compelled and entitled, for the sake of my personal existence, to wage the fight against tuberculosis by destroying its pathogens.
 The Jew, however, becomes and has become through thousands of years in his work the racial tuberculosis of the peoples.
 To fight him is to destroy him."

 According to the journalist Josef Hell, Hitler is said to have replied to the question of what he would do against the Jews if he had full freedom of action:

 When I am once really in power, then the extermination of the Jews will be my first and most important task.
 As soon as I have the power to do so, I will, for example, in Munich on Marienplatz I will have gallows set up next to gallows, and as many as the traffic permits.
 Then the Jews are hanged, one after the other, and they hang until they stink.
 They are hanged as long as the laws of hygiene allow.
 As soon as they have been hanged, the next ones are hanged, and this continues until the last Jew in Munich has been exterminated.
 The same thing will be done in the other cities until Germany is cleansed of the last Jew.

-In 1924, Hitler further unfolded the racist rationale for it in Mein Kampf, also picking up on the views of Karl Eugen Dühring: Without clear recognition of the racial problem, and thus of the Jewish question, a resurgence of the German nation will no longer take place.'
+In 1924, Hitler further unfolded the racist rationale for it in Mein Kampf, also picking up on the views of Karl Eugen Dühring: Without clear recognition of the racial problem, and thus of the Jewish question, a resurgence of the German nation will no longer take place.